 - Expanding and improving competitive pricing programs, such as Co+op Basics

-- Advocating for well-funded federal nutrition programs; encouraging co-op adoption of these programs
+- Advocating for well-funded federal nutrition programs and related grants; encouraging co-op adoption of these programs

 - Funding organizations working towards long-term systemic change by addressing root causes of racism and poverty